palvaro/molly/README.md

 ## Installation

 Molly is written in Scala and compiled using SBT.
-Molly depends on the [C4 Overlog runtime](https://github.com/bloom-lang/c4) and [Z3 theorem prover](https://z3.codeplex.com/).
+Molly depends on the [C4 Overlog runtime](https://github.com/bloom-lang/c4), [Z3 theorem prover](https://z3.codeplex.com/), and the [Optimus LP solver](https://github.com/vagm/Optimus).
+Molly will install local copies of C4 and Z3 automatically.
+Note that C4 requires CMake version 2.8 or later.

 The top-level `Makefile` should be handle a one-click build on OS X.

+### Linux

+Linux users may need to install the [Optimus LP solver](https://github.com/vagm/Optimus) separately.
+Note Molly requires the lp\_solve installation option.
+Be sure to publish Optimus locally ("$ sbt publishLocal") before attempting to run Molly.

 ## Running